spacetelescope/romancal/docs/roman/outlier_detection/outlier_detection.rst

 #.
 Computing the median image uses temporary files.
 Each resampled group
    is split into sections (1 per "row") and each section is appended to a different temporary file.
-After resampling all groups, each temporary file is read and a median computed for all sections in that file (yielding a median for that section across all resampled groups).
-Finally these median sections are combined in a final median image.
+After resampling all groups, each temporary file is read and a median is computed for all sections in that file (yielding a median for that section across all resampled groups).
+Finally, these median sections are combined into a final median image.

 These changes result in a minimum amount of memory usage during processing at the obvious expense of reading and writing the products from disk.